bluephenl/BetterMacro/README.md

 npm run tauri build -- --target x86_64-apple-darwin
 ```

-Production releases must be Developer ID signed and notarized.
-Never ask users to bypass Gatekeeper.

 ## Privacy

 Macro files live in `~/Library/Application Support/BetterMacro/macros`.
 There is no account, telemetry, cloud synchronization, or automatic AI request.
 BetterMacro intentionally does not try to bypass macOS Secure Input protections.